Víctor Julio Suárez Rojas: Santos approval ratings and reaction

 The urban approval rating of Colombian President Juan Manuel Santos increased to 88% following the military operation that killed 'Mono Jojoy".
 Colombian President Juan Manuel Santos compared the death of FARC leader "Mono Jojoy" to killing Osama bin Laden, and announced that the army found fourteen computers and 60 USB flash drives in the camp where the guerrilla was killed.
 On 24 September 2010, US President Obama praised the killing.

 Vida y muerte del Mono Jojoy

 In November 2010, El Tiempo reporter Jineth Bedoya Lima released her book Vida y muerte del Mono Jojoy (English: "Life and Death of Mono Jojoy").
 The book alleged that Mono Jojoy had ordered the assassination -never carried out- of Caracol Radio journalist Néstor Morales.
 In response, the FARC-aligned news agency Noticias Nueva Colombia posted a headline on its website accusing her of being a military intelligence agent, causing the Colombian-based Foundation for Press Freedom and Canadian Journalists for Free Expression to issue statements of concern for her safety.

 Popular culture

-In TV series Tres Caínes is portrayed by Alberto Pujol as the character of Comandante Briñez 'Morrocoy'.
+In TV series Tres Caínes is portrayed by Alberto Pujol as the character of Comandante Briñez 'Morrocoy' y por el también actor Juan Pablo Franco en la serie Comando Élite del canal RCN.